nishitha965/ecommerce-recommender/README.md

 Objective

 This project combines a simple product recommendation system with LLM-powered explanations to help users understand why specific items are recommended to them.

 It demonstrates how recommendation logic and AI-generated explanations can work together in an e-commerce context.

 Features

-Product catalog storing product names, categories, and prices
+Product Catalog: Stores product names, categories, and prices.

-User behavior tracking to inform recommendations
+User Behavior Tracking: Logs user interactions to inform recommendations.

-LLM-powered explanations for each recommended product
+LLM-Powered Explanations: Generates personalized text explanations for each recommendation.

-Interactive frontend dashboard using Streamlit
+Interactive Frontend Dashboard: Built using Streamlit.

-RESTful backend API built with FastAPI
+RESTful Backend API: Implemented with FastAPI to serve recommendations and product data.

 Project Structure
 ecommerce-recommender/